skiff/PS3-Toolbox/README.md

 <br>
 This tool uses the games' R_SetFrameFog function on cod games to load the modules<br>
 If your plugin uses this address, you may experience issues after loading
+<br><br>
+On some games (mostly BO1 and BO2) you may get an error 0x80010004 when loading your  plugin<br>
+Not sure what causes this (not enough memory error) because the same plugin will load fine from eboot

 # Features
 - Load and Unload SPRX Modules from games